Hudson 29 Kitchen + Drink

 What to Know Before You Go

 Hudson 29 Kitchen + Drink is located at 1600 W Lane Ave in Upper Arlington, a short drive west of downtown Columbus and easily accessible from the Ohio State University area.
 The West Lane Avenue address places it in a walkable retail strip rather than a standalone lot, which affects both parking logistics and the overall feel of arrival: this is a neighborhood restaurant, and it reads like one from the outside.
 Walk-in availability varies by time of week, with weekday evenings generally more accessible than Friday and Saturday nights, when the room fills with local regulars.
-Specific booking details and current hours are leading confirmed directly with the venue before visiting.
+Reservations are recommended, and the restaurant is open Monday through Thursday from 11:30 AM to 9 PM, Friday from 11:30 AM to 10 PM, Saturday from 11 AM to 10 PM, and Sunday from 11 AM to 9 PM.

 The kitchen-and-bar format at this price tier typically positions itself as an all-occasion venue, meaning the same room can handle a solo dinner at the bar, a weeknight couple's meal, or a group of six without the experience breaking down.
 That range is a design feature of the format, not an accident.
-Dress code expectations align with the neighborhood: smart casual covers almost every scenario, and no one is arriving in a jacket.
+Dress code expectations align with the neighborhood: smart casual covers almost every scenario, and smart casual is the right fit.

 Cuisine and Awards Snapshot